Tannakian fundamental groups of blended extensions: Introduction

 The analogue of this problem for extensions, i.e. the determination of the unipotent radical of the fundamental group of an extension $L$ of a semisimple object $A_2$ by a semisimple object $A_1$, has been studied by Bertrand \cite{Ber01} in the special setting of differential equations and by Hardouin (\cite{Har05}, \cite{Har06}) and the author and Murty \cite{EM1} in general.

 The problem of determination of $\fu(M)$ for blended extensions $M$ with semisimple $A_1$, $A_2$ and $A_3$ arises naturally in at least two important settings.
-The first is in connection to motives with 3 weights (i.e. where the associated graded with respect to the weight filtration has 3 graded components) and the realizations (e.g. Hodge or $\ell$-adic realization) of such motives\footnote{In the case of the $\ell$-adic realization, this assumes the semisimplicity conjecture of Serre and Grothendieck.}.
+The first is in connection to motives with 3 weights (i.e. where the associated graded with respect to the weight filtration has 3 graded components) and their realizations (e.g. Hodge and $\ell$-adic realizations).
 The weight filtration on a motive with 3 weights gives rise to a blended extension as above in the motivic or realization category.
-Depending on whether one considers the blended extension in a (i) tannakian category of motives, (ii) the category of mixed Hodge structures, or (iii) the category of $\ell$-adic Galois representations, $\fu(M)$ is the Lie algebra of the unipotent radical of (i) the motivic Galois group of $M$, (ii) the Mumford-Tate group of $M$, or (iii)\footnote{again, assuming the Grothendieck-Serre semisimplicity conjecture} the Zariski closure of the image of the absolute Galois group of the base field in $GL(M_\ell)$, where $M_\ell$ is the $\ell$-adic realization of $M$.
+Depending on whether one considers the blended extension in a tannakian category of motives or a tannakian category of realizations (e.g. rational mixed Hodge structures for the Hodge realization), $\fu(M)$ is the Lie algebra of the unipotent radical of the motivic Galois group of $M$ or the corresponding group\footnote{This assumes that the realization in question is such that the realizations of pure motives are semisimple.
+For the Hodge realization this is known, but it is conjectural for the $\ell$-adic and de Rham - Betti realizations.} for the choice of realization (e.g. the Mumford-Tate group in the case of Hodge realization).

 The second natural setting where this problem arises is in connection to the differential Galois groups of products of three completely reducible differential operators.
 This second setting of the problem has been studied by Bertrand \cite{Ber01} and Hardouin \cite{Har05} (see also the references therein).
 In particular, according to \cite{Har05} one has a complete description of $\fu(M)$ in this setting.